Ex Astris Scientia

 Q: Should I report typos or wrong semantics/grammar?

 A: No for the first, yes for the latter.
-I know there are typos on virtually every page.
+I know there are typos on practically every page.
 I'm constantly trying to eliminate them myself, which is much easier with my own tools than based on an e-mail notification.
 On the other hand, I am grateful for any correction of semantics or grammar, as English is not my native language.

 Q: What software do you use for your drawings?